 Along with regular SMS activities, NAV CANADA's management has and will continue to focus on assuring that operational safety risks that have arisen due to the impacts of the COVID-19 pandemic are proactively managed.
 Safety risk management activities are being undertaken across the Company to assure that safety risks associated with these impacts are reduced to as low as reasonably practicable (ALARP).
 NAV CANADA has worked closely with industry stakeholders and Transport Canada in doing so.
 All of the necessary information is captured and tracked in NC-SIS.
-NAV CANADA has completed and is monitoring a Return to Normal Operations HIRA across the FIRs and Head Office to assure that as the recovery from COVID-19 progresses, the Company has the necessary risk controls in place to manage the potential risks.
+NAV CANADA continues to monitor and update the implementation of the necessary risk controls to assure that as the recovery from the COVID-19 pandemic progresses, the Company can safely return to normal operations.